 Heston said the pole popped up overnight and she did not receive any notification that it was going to be installed in the right-of-way in front of her house.

 "My understanding is for the city to work in the neighborhood they're supposed to communicate with our civic association and communicate what was going on but none of the associations knew,” she said.

-Darryl Gissle, the CAO for the City-Parish said they have been working with the company on where it is placing these towers.
+Darryl Gissel, the CAO for the city-parish said they have been working with the company on where it is placing these towers.

 Besides the towers being unsightly, Stephen Langley said he has other concerns about the towers.

 "My concern is the health effects,” Langly said.
 “We need to focus on the health issues because they are undeniable.
 There are thousands of studies on the mechanism of damage on the cellular level,” he said.
 “These things are being ignored by the FCC."

 Gissel said the FCC has strict guidelines on where these poles can be placed and that any health concerns should be taken up with the agency.